petedejoy/documentation/v2/clickstream/destinations/acquisio.md

 ![acquisio1](../../../images/acquisio1.png)

-With your configuration entered, choose `Create Destination.`
+With your configuration entered, choose `Save.`

 Generate page views and events on your website by triggering `analytics.track('your custom event name');`.
 Confirm with your Acquisio account manager that custom events for your specific campaigns are being received as expected.